Franchise Attorney: FDD Review, Franchise M&A, and Franchisor Counsel

 Outside General Counsel for Franchisors

 Hiring a full-time General Counsel costs $200K-$400K+ per year.
 Most franchisors with fewer than 100 units can't justify that cost.
-Acquisition Stars' solution: Outside General Counsel (OGC) services for franchisors at $2,000-$5,000/month with strategic legal counsel, day-to-day support, proactive compliance, franchisee relationship management, and M&A advisory.
+Acquisition Stars' solution: Outside General Counsel (OGC) services for franchisors, providing strategic legal counsel, day-to-day support, proactive compliance, franchisee relationship management, and M&A advisory at a fraction of the cost of a full-time hire.
 Growing franchisors need part-time general counsel for ongoing FDD updates, state registration renewals, and franchisee dispute resolution.

 What industries does Acquisition Stars serve?